julianidiart/notes/books/clean-architecture.md

   - If developers focus too much on behavior without considering architecture, the system may become **fragile** and difficult to maintain or evolve.
   - **Balance** is essential: a system needs to **work well** now (behavior) and be **adaptable** to future changes (structure).

+  > “The only way to go fast, is to go well.”

 - **Greater Value**:

   - Although both values are important, **structure** tends to hold more significance in the long term.